mar-choa/WD-Finals/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+The project is an imitation and reimagining of the STI College's website, this is to showcase my ability in web design.
+HTML, Bootstrap, and external css was used to accomplish this project.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Animated Hovers
-- Transactional
+- Cards

 ### Technology
 <!-- TODO: List of Technology Used -->